AkinyiFO/AkinyiFO/README.md

 ✨ :balloon: ✨
 - 🔭 I’m currently working on getting more **AWS Certifications**.

-- 🌱 I am learning how to be an **AWS Solutions Architect - Professional**.
+- 🌱 I am learning how to be an **AWS Certified DevOps Engineer - Professional**.

-- 👯 I’m looking to collaborate on **AWS Solutions Architect - Associate, AWS Developer - Associate, AWS Certified SysOps Administrator – Associate** and **Android Development** discussions.
+- 👯 I’m looking to collaborate on **AWS Solutions Architect, AWS Developer - Associate, AWS Certified SysOps Administrator – Associate** and **Android Development** discussions.

 - 💬 Ask me about **AWS** and **Android Development**, though I am yet to catch up on Android Dev for the past year.

 - :zap:Fun fact: Your "god" is in your brain :thought_balloon:
 ### Social Network Presence
 Find me as Android Grail in all my social media channels.
-Started the freelance journey with Android so let us maintain that.
+Started the freelance journey with Android so let us maintain that name.
 ✨ :balloon: ✨

 -[My Apps on G-Play](https://play.google.com/store/apps/developer?id=uFo)